taishi55/bing-clone-angular/README.md

 ## Bing Chat Clone
-trying to make one of my open source projects in Angular (Failed)
+trying to rewrite one of my open source projects in another framework (Angular)

 This is my first time to build an application using Angular.
 Threfore, there are a lot of room for improvements.

-Update: Angular has no future.
+Update: Angular is painful.

 For security purpose, I recommend to run the repo locally. https://chatgpt-phantom.vercel.app/epic